 18.1 Nothing in these terms limits our liability for death or personal injury caused by our negligence, fraud or fraudulent misrepresentation or for any matter where it would be unlawful to limit our liability.
 18.2 We’ll take care to carry out the work without causing damage to your property.
 If we cause unnecessary damage because of our negligence, we’ll put it right.
 18.3 We won’t under any circumstances, be responsible for;

 - the cost of repairing any pre-existing faults or damage to your property or electricity supply that we discover during the installation,

-- any loss because you have provided inaccurate or misleading information,
+- any financial loss because you have provided inaccurate or misleading information,

 - any damage because the charge point isn’t used in line with the manufacturer’s instructions,